FirelyTeam/firely-docs-firely-server/security/auditing.rst

     ]
   }

-If some audit events  were not valid, in addition to the informational issues listed above, there should be one processing issue
+If some AuditEvents  were not valid, in addition to the informational issues listed above, there should be one processing issue
 (see https://www.hl7.org/fhir/codesystem-issue-type.html#issue-type-processing) per validation error:

 .. code-block:: JavaScript